artecs-group/RVfpga-sim-addons/Computer_Fundamentals/RiscvArchitectureAssembly/README.md

 *NOTE: The script for the RISC-V Eclipse-based simulator is available here: [Lab 2 Spanish](https://drive.google.com/file/d/1Arfs1Qzv8lMRCRRB0M0ugKqZXWSvwogY/view?usp=drive_link) and [Lab 2 English](https://drive.google.com/file/d/1wIz-KVbmyh0cShWmqq17FFPhKjqD4m2V/view?usp=drive_link).*

-Develop a RISC‐V assembly program the following high‐level behavior.
+Develop a RISC‐V assembly program with the following high‐level behavior.
 This program will sort an integer vector V into a target vector W. Note that the elements of W will be the elements of V, but sorted from minimum to maximum.
-The elements of V will be replaced with the value INT_MAX after they have been sorted in W. Build and debug the project.
-Check that the result is correct.
+The elements of V will be replaced with the value INT_MAX after they have been sorted in W. Build and debug the project in Ripes and confirm that the result is correct.

 ```
 #define N 8